G-Helper laptop showing battery at 80 percent charge limit - is the 80% battery care limit worth it

 What Battery Care Mode Does

-ASUS includes this mode in both Armoury Crate and the My ASUS app.
-This setting is also available if you followed my previous guide, and replaced them with G-Helper.
-The options here are 60%, 80%, 100%.
-Choosing either 60% or 80%, limit your batteries max charge that amount.
-Why this matters comes down to how lithium batteries degrade.
 The speed at which they degrade gets much faster when they are stretched to their limits, specifically within 20% of each extreme.
 That means when they are at 80%-100% and from 0%-20%, your battery will degrade significantly faster than usual.
-ASUS Battery care mode allows your laptop to stay within the safe range, slowing degradation and therefore lengthening the lifespan of your laptops battery.
-If you’re wondering what your personal battery health it, go to the command prompt and type this : powercfg /batteryreport
+ASUS Battery Care mode keeps your laptop within a safe range, slowing degradation and thereby lengthening your laptop’s battery lifespan.
+If you’re wondering what your personal battery health is, go to the command prompt and type this: powercfg /batteryreport

 My Personal Experience

-When I bought my current laptop, a ASUS G16 Zephyrus (2024), I ended up getting it refurbished.
-It was an excellent deal, but when I checked my battery health I thought surely it will be good, it’s only 2 years old after all.
+When I bought my current laptop, an ASUS G16 Zephyrus (2024), I ended up getting it refurbished.
+It was an excellent deal, but when I checked my battery health, I thought surely it would be good, it’s only 2 years old after all.
 Turns out it had tanked down to 90% health!
 This means the previous user, while they didn’t hurt the computer, kept it plugged in at 100% power for a considerable amount of time.
-Now I took care to instantly put the 80% limit on, and ever since I had it (around 2 months) it has barely dropped by around .7%.
-This shows that such a mode will allow you to elongate the health of your battery much longer (and keep it’s worth if you sell it).

 How to Enable Battery Care Mode